American Redoubt: Concept

 Kim Murphy, a reporter for the Los Angeles Times, summed up one motivation for the movement: "For a growing number of people, it's the designated point of retreat when the American economy hits the fan.
 When banks fail, the government declares martial law, the power grid goes down."
 The same article identified Rawles as "the guru of the movement".
-Summarizing one of his reasons for formulating the relocation strategy, Rawles stated: "I'm often asked why I make such a 'big deal' about choosing conservative Christians, Messianic Jews, or Orthodox Jews for neighbors.
-The plain truth is that in a societal collapse there will be a veritable vacuum of law enforcement.
-In such times, with a few exceptions, it will only be the God-fearing that will continue to be law-abiding.
-Choose your neighborhood wisely."
+Rawles claims that he is anti-racist and pro-Israel.
+According to an article in The Christian Century in 2012, Rawles compares the movement to the Puritan migration, saying that secession would be crushed, but people would “vote with their feet.”